Renesas-EMEV2/Documentation/Android.md

  https://github.com/Renesas-EMEV2/RenesasEV2-BSPGB-Kernel

 and the emev-4.1 branch should be used.
-Kernel image should be built before the packaging step.
+Kernel image should be built before building SGX modules and final packaging steps.

 See also the configuration documentation in